pcdshub/lucid/docs/source/grid.rst

-LUCID Grid Configuration
+Lucid Grid Configuration
 ========================

-``LUCID``'s main grid area is an auto-generated series of buttons and indicators, where each indicator represents a device loaded from a ``happi`` database.
+``lucid``'s main grid area is an auto-generated series of buttons and indicators, where each indicator represents a device loaded from a ``happi`` database.